PMusumeciDXC/DXC-Products-for-Microsoft-Business-Applications-TechGuidance/SmartSend.md

 SmartSend License is managed using DXC License Manager.

 ## Adding Custom Reports
-While out of the box functionality is for the business forms listed [here](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.html), the solution can be extended on further business forms or reports.
-This technical guide describes how the DXC Smart Business Form Email Manager solution can be extended by adding custom report.
+While out-of-the-box functionality is for the business forms listed [here](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.html), the solution can be extended to further business forms or reports.
+This technical guide describes how the DXC Smart Business Form Email Manager solution can be extended by adding a custom report.

-Refer to the [sample model file](SmartSendExtensionSample.zip) that demonstrates how to extend SmartSend to support Request for Quote report (note the Request for Quote is now supported by DXC Smart Business Form Email Manager).
+Refer to the [sample model file](SmartSendExtensionSample.zip) that demonstrates how to extend SmartSend to support the Request for Quote report (note the Request for Quote is now supported by DXC Smart Business Form Email Manager).

 ### Prerequisite
 Minimum solution required is DXC Smart Business Form Email Manager Version 10.0.27.20220930.